Pirates of Silicon Valley: Critical response

-On the review aggregator Rotten Tomatoes, the film holds an approval rating of 89% based on nine reviews, with an average rating of 7.2/10.

 Ray Richmond of Variety states that it is "a brilliant piece of filmmaking" and "a wildly entertaining geek tragedy with the stylistic feel of true art."

 John Leonard of New York Magazine, refers to it as "a hoot".

 Rob Owen of the Pittsburgh Post-Gazette argues that the film is "a fascinating drama filled with Shakespearean twists and betrayals as viewers come to know the geniuses who transformed not only the way we communicate, but the way we live."

 Brian J. Dillard of AllMovie argues that "thanks to inspired casting and strong writing, this well-oiled TV biopic managed to transform the unglamorous genesis of the personal-computer industry into solid entertainment precisely at the moment when dot-com mania was sweeping the nation."

 Mike Lipton of People, found the film to be "engagingly irreverent" and "a real-life Revenge of the Nerds [that] stands cheekily on its own."

 Historical accuracy

 [The day before the 1999 Macworld, Steve Jobs went shopping and] bought me a matching pair of blue jeans and a black turtleneck sweater and matching round eyeglasses.
 He'd written a sketch for us to perform the next day at Macworld.
 I'd put my hands together in a kind of Jobs-like silent-prayer pose and then launch into his keynote.
 And then a few minutes into the address he'd come storming onto the stage and say, 'Wyle, you don't have me at all!
 What the hell are you doing?
 First I pick up my slide-clicker and then I put my hands together.'
 He'd say, 'Ladies and gentlemen, Noah Wyle!; And then he'd kick me off the stage and take over, introducing the latest piece of Apple technology.
 And that's exactly how we did it.
 The first few rows, I think, could obviously tell it wasn't him, but most others didn't know at all.
 And there was this growing ripple of laughter throughout the auditorium when people got what was happening.
 I honestly had had no idea what to expect: I thought the whole thing might be an ambush—that he'd get me to his event and that what he said we were going to do in fact wasn't what we were going to do, and I would somehow be humiliated.
 But he stayed on script and was very kind to me.